MyCryptoHQ/knowledge-base-content/how-to/hardware-wallets/multiple-addresses-showing-on-hardware-wallet.md

 date_modified: '2018-11-29'
 ---

-_"Multiple addresses show up when I access my hardware wallet ... which one should I use?"_
+> Multiple addresses show up when I access my hardware wallet ... which one should I use?

 The style of keys that Ledger, TREZOR, Jaxx, and MetaMask use are known as HD (*"Hierarchical Deterministic"*) keys.
 This allows multiple private keys (and thus addresses) to be derived from a single mnemonic.